dbpunk-labs/db3/README.md

 ## DB3 Network

-DB3 Network is a robust and secure **decentralized database network** designed to tackle the expected problems faced by dApps.
+DB3 Network is a robust and secure **decentralized data network** designed to tackle the expected problems faced by dApps.
 These applications frequently require the ability to **CRUD** vast amounts of user-generated data, all while maintaining a decentralized architecture.
 By utilizing DB3 Network, you can effortlessly create data-intensive applications such as social networking apps, gamefi, and more.

 <p align="center">
  <img width="500px" src="./docs/images/db3_overview.png" align="center"/>